-Pre-entry experience is required.
-Life experience is essential for prospective psychotherapists in order to cope with the extremes of human emotion, ambiguity and vulnerability that they are likely to encounter.
+Life experience is important as a prospective psychotherapist in order to cope with the extremes of human emotion, ambiguity and vulnerability that you’re likely to encounter.

-Some psychotherapists are employed by universities and training institutions where they teach, conduct research or facilitate training for groups of medical professionals and other health workers, for example nurses and social workers.
+Employment is also possible with a university or training institution, where you could teach, conduct research, or facilitate training for groups of medical professionals and other health workers, for example nurses and social workers.